Errors

 }

-The soci_error class exposes two public functions:
+The soci_error class exposes the following public functions:

 The get_error_message() const function returns std::string with a brief error message, without any additional information that can be present in the full error message returned by what().